Should You Retake the MCAT?

 • Reviewed By: Liz Flagge

 • Sometimes things don’t work out the first time around.
-If you’re staring at your MCAT score report wondering, “Should I retake the MCAT,” we have good news.
-The MCAT will allow you to take the test again – up to three times a year or seven times in a lifetime.
+If you’re staring at your MCAT score report wondering, “Should I retake the MCAT?”, we have good news.
+The MCAT will allow you to take the test again—up to three times in a single testing year, up to four times in a consecutive two-year period, or seven times total in a lifetime.

 If you have to retake the test, you’re not alone.
 According to data released by the AAMC, thousands of students retake the test every year.
-Unfortunately, if you don’t prepare thoroughly for the second try, you risk getting a score that’s the same or lower than your original score.
-For the overwhelming majority of retakers, there’s nearly a 1/3 chance that you’ll get the same or lower score.
+If you don’t prepare thoroughly for your second attempt, you risk scoring the same—or even lower—than your initial result.
+In fact, for most retakers, there’s nearly a 1/3 chance of achieving a score that falls short of your expectations or doesn’t improve.
 This emphasizes how important it is to prepare thoroughly for an MCAT retake.

-It’s not enough to “just study harder” when you take the exam again.
-You need to carefully analyze, what study patterns produced the results you got the first time.
-Then you’ve got to craft an approach that will build on past success, correct past failure, and lead to a strong performance on the next test.
+It’s not enough to “just study harder” when you take the MCAT again.
+You need to carefully analyze the study patterns that produced the results you got the first time.
+Then you need to craft an approach that builds on past success, corrects past failure, and leads to strong performance on the next test.

 Should I Retake the MCAT?

-The decision about whether or not to re-take is easy if your score is well below the average for the programs you’re applying to—obviously retake it!
+The decision whether to retake is easy if your score is well below the average for the programs you’re applying to—obviously retake it!
 Similarly, if your score is comfortably at or above the “average” range for your target schools, then you certainly don’t retake the test.
 The question becomes tough if you’re on the edge.

 Do I Have Time To Prep for an MCAT Retake?

 It’s important to remember that when you sit for the MCAT a second time, you’re not just brushing up quickly.
 You have to start over from scratch.
-All the study and practice you did months ago isn’t stored up in a bank of MCAT points you can just withdraw from.
-You’ve got to prep to get yourself back into shape.
-Then you’ve got to prep even harder to push your performance beyond your first test.
+All the study and practice you did months ago aren’t stored in a bank of MCAT points you can just withdraw from.
+You need to prep again to get yourself back into shape.
+Then you need to adjust your MCAT prep to push your performance beyond your first test.

-So start by looking at your calendar.
+So, start by looking at your calendar.
 What other time commitments do you have?
 School?
 Job?
 Family?
 Volunteer work?
 If you’re going to retake the MCAT, you’ll need to allocate anywhere from 10 to 30 hours a week of prep time for two to four months.
-So plan your MCAT test date and study schedule accordingly.
-It’s a huge undertaking, but one that has huge payoffs.
+Plan your MCAT test date and study schedule accordingly.
+It’s a huge undertaking, but one with huge payoffs.

 Sign up to get expert tips and exclusive invites to free MCAT classes and medical school admissions workshops!